 - Be sure to research individual programs about any COVID-19 related changes (pre-req and GRE exceptions, pass/fail policy, etc).

 PA programs accept prerequisites from University or Community College.
-Lane Community College offers all of the above common prerequisites (except for biochemistry).
+Lane Community College offers almost all of the common prerequisites listed above.
 Meet with a Pre-Health advisor to discuss dual enrollment.

 HPHY 321: Anatomy I | HPHY 323: Anatomy II | HPHY 325: A&P III | |